finntenzor/change-case/README.md

 ![feature_1_1](./images/feature1.png)
 ![feature_1_2](./images/feature1.gif)

 You can also switch to "snake_case" and "kebab-case" if you like.
-You need set the key code by "ctrl + shift + P" and use the "Set Key Code" command.
+You need set the key code by "cmd + shift + P" and use the "Set Key Code" command.

 ![feature_2_1](./images/feature2.png)
 ![feature_2_2](./images/feature2.gif)